-For schools with athletic scholarships, your high academics translate into less scholarship money the coach has to spend on one athlete.
+For schools with athletic scholarships, high academics translate into less scholarship money the coach has to spend on one athlete.

-Why the Minimum isn’t Good Enough
+Why the minimum isn’t good enough

 While most athletic scholarships will be $5,000 or less, academic scholarships will usually range from a few thousand dollars to full tuition.